vtex-apps/react-portal/README.md

 # Basic Usage

-It is possible to wrap a HTML block with [Overlay](https://github.com/vtex-apps/react-portal/blob/master/react/Overlay.tsx) to make use of its advantages such as makinbg the block overlap any other block dispite the its z-index
+It is possible to wrap a HTML block with [Overlay](https://github.com/vtex-apps/react-portal/blob/master/react/Overlay.tsx) to make use of its advantages such as making the block overlap any other block dispite the its z-index

 ## Example: